redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ## Providers registry
-Providers registry is an Arweave smart contract that manages provider's token stake, holds the manifest (SLA of pricing data) and allows checking historical performance (showing any data inconsistency and downtime).
+Providers registry is an Arweave smart contract that manages provider's token stake, holds the manifest (SLA of pricing data) and allows checking historical performance (showing any data inconsistency and downtime) - not sure about this "checking" part....

 ### RedStone contracts
 You can find the source code of providers registry smart contracts in the [github.com/redstone-finance/redstone-smartweave-contracts](https://github.com/redstone-finance/redstone-smartweave-contracts) repo.